MozamelJawad/Budget-app/README.md

 # 📖 [Budget app] <a name="about-project"></a>

-The **Budget App** is a Ruby on Rails mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+The **Budget App** is a Ruby on Rails mobile web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>